bipindeshpande/idea3/frontend/src/templates/README.md

 # Templates Directory

-This directory contains all downloadable framework templates as separate markdown files.
+This directory contains all downloadable templates as separate markdown files.
+Templates are organized into two categories:

+1. **Validation Frameworks** - Structured frameworks for validating startup ideas
+2. **Traditional Templates** - Business planning and communication templates

 ## Structure

 Each template is stored as a separate `.md` file:

+**Validation Frameworks:**
 - `problem-validation-checklist.md`
 - `customer-interview-script.md`
 - `landing-page-test-framework.md`